SwedbankPay/developer.swedbankpay.com/payment-instruments/swish/direct.md

 This operation creates an e-commerce sales transaction in the Direct payment scenario.
-This is managed either by sending a `POST` request as seen below, or by directing the end-user to the hosted payment pages.
-Note that the `msisdn` value (the end-user's mobile number) is required in this request.
+This is managed either by sending a `POST` request as seen below, or by directing the payer to the hosted payment pages.
+Note that the `msisdn` value (the payer's mobile number) is required in this request.

 {:.code-view-header}
 **Request**